kaylacasey/personal-webpage/_pages/about.md

   - /about.html
 ---

 I am a highly motivated fourth year undergraduate at UNC Chapel Hill, double majoring in Computer Science (B.S.) and Statistics & Analytics (B.S.), currently applying to graduate programs in computer science with a focus on security and privacy research.
-I have strong interests in applied cryptography, blockchain technology, distributed and descentrialized systems, postquantum cryptography, and the relationship between AI technology and secure systems.
+I have strong interests in applied cryptography, blockchain technology, distributed and descentrialized systems, post-quantum cryptography, and the relationship between AI technology and secure systems.

 For the spring of 2025, I will be working on a research project with Dr. Saba Eskandarian, focusing on privacy perserving systems.